Essential verbs: H-M

 This difference is never indicated in writing, unlike some other long vowels.

-There’s a potential adjective lažljiv lying, double-tongued.
+There’s a potential adjective lažljiv, with a bit unexpected meaning lying, double-tongued.

 letjeti (leti,...) ~ od- («), do- («) fly